michalolejejek/Alcotester-Arduino-OLED/README.md

 - Arduino board (Uno/nano/mega it dosen't matter)
 - MQ-3 alcohol gas sensor
 - OLED dispalay 128x64 with Adafruit libraries
+- You can also use led and buzzer

 Don't use it as real breathanalyzer it is kind of toy and it can show you wrong values czujnik